 The words sustainable, low-impact, eco, and community involvement have become buzz-phrases in the tourism industry.
-They conjure up images of sophisticated, adventure-minded travelers jetting off to far flung corners of the world to kayak or surf or trek, dining on regional delicacies purchased from local farmers and fishermen, and then sleeping in hammocks in open-air palapas.
+They conjure up images of sophisticated, adventure-minded travelers jetting off to far flung corners of the world to kayak or surf or trek—but we believe that sustainable, community-oriented, ethical business begins at home.
+Our home is Montauk, New York.

 The Montauk Catamaran Company’s sailing catamarans are the James Wharram designed Pahi 63 S/V Mon Tiki Largo, the Tiki 38 S/V Mon Tiki and the Tiki 26 Mon Tiki Mini.
 All three of our boats were built right here on Long Island from the keel up, by local craftsmen, using low-impact construction methods.